 - Expanding uterus: The muscular changes brought by the expansion of the uterus may result in abdominal pain, mostly near the pelvic region.
 This is common among most women.
 Ample rest and a safe exercise routine may relieve pelvic pain (4).

 - Round ligament pain: Sharp pain in the abdomen or the hip area is common during the second trimester.
 This pain is due to the large ligaments that run from the uterus to the groin.
 A sudden twist or movement may accelerate the pain.
 The pain usually lasts a few seconds and goes away after some rest.
 Consult your doctor if the pain is frequent (5).

 - Braxton-Hicks contractions: These are also known as false labor pains and occur during the second and third trimesters.
-These contractions last a few minutes and are characterized by stomach tightening.
+These mild contractions last a few minutes and are characterized by stomach tightening.
 But, unlike true labor contractions, these false pains subside with any change in the movement or position.
 Also, these pains let you continue with your daily chores.
 If the pains last longer and feel unbearable, they may indicate labor (6).

 - Painful orgasm: Orgasms during the later stages of pregnancy may result in contractions in the abdomen.
 This pain may also be classified under Braxton-Hicks Contractions and is mostly normal.
 You need not worry about this pain as orgasm during pregnancy is safe.
-But, if there are any complications, it is safer to avoid sex (7).
+But, if there are any complications, it is better to avoid sex (7).

 The pain caused by the above factors seldom poses a threat and subsides on its own.
 However, do not hesitate to contact your obstetrician if pain due to any of these causes stays for long or causes severe discomfort.

 What Are The Serious Causes Of Abdominal Pain During Pregnancy?

 Sometimes, abdominal pain could be serious and requires medical care.
 The maternal pain in such cases could be due to the following reasons.